Communicating your research for impact

 - Support to work with the media

 - New research briefings, designed to be available online or taken to events, meetings or conferences

-For more information about any of our communication channels, including the research blog, research website, briefings or Bournemouth Research Chronicle, please contact Rachel Bowen, Research Communication Manager in RDS or see BU’s staff intranet.
+For more information about any of our communication channels, including the research blog, research website, briefings or Bournemouth Research Chronicle, please contact Emma Matthews, Research Communications Adviser in RDS or see BU’s staff intranet.